-Melton Christian College offers Vocational Education & Training (VET) in both our VCE and VCAL programs.
-In 2022, three subjects will continue to be offered on campus within our senior timetable and taught by MCC staff.
+Melton Christian College offers Vocational Education & Training (VET) in both our VCE and VCE VM programs.
+In 2023, four subjects will be offered on campus within our senior timetable and taught by MCC staff.

 In addition, a number of other subjects are accessible via external providers providing students meet requirements to catch up on work missed from other classes.